Get

 Should your cat be an indoor or outdoor pet?
 Among cat owners, this question can be controversial.
 There are strong opinions on both sides of this argument.
 The arguments can saturate discussion boards and online conversations, making it difficult for cat owners to understand what is best for their pets.

 This article will provide clarity on this highly disputed topic and discuss the pros, cons, and legalities of free-roaming cats.
-While the goal of this article is to allow you to make your own informed decision regarding free-roaming, it is still advised that you consult your vet to discuss the particulars of your cat’s situation and needs.
+While the goal of this article is to allow you to make your own informed decision regarding free-roaming, it is still advised that you consult a vet to discuss the particulars of your cat’s situation and needs.

 divider 3 paws